Narotam-Mishra/nextjs15-crash-course/ReadMe.txt

 # To create a route handler we will use the app routers file based routing system in the app.

 # In order to create a route handler, the file name must be `route.ts` as per Nextjs convention.

+## Fetching Data (32:31)

+# Nextjs15 offers powerful data fetching capabilities that almost blur the line between frontend and backend.

+# For Mock API we shall use https://jsonplaceholder.typicode.com/

+#